Reshaping Bodies... Transforming Lives

 Tell us about your family.

 My beautiful wife, Mindy, and I have four children.
-Alaina is now 13.
-We are so happy that she is still our little girl, but realize that she is now officially a teenager.
+Alaina is now 14.
+Everything is growing up for her and she is as sweet as ever.
+If you ever see her, she will be smiling (she just got her braces removed).
 She is busy with cheerleading, soft ball, and friends.
 Bennett is a softhearted 12-year old who is pretty good with his baseball bat and melting his mom’s heart.
 He is quite thoughtful but we might have lost him to his computer games and his Kindle.
-Lillian is now 8 and can be made happy by just mentioning either puppy dogs or horses.
+Lillian is now 9 and can be made happy by just mentioning horseback riding lessons.
+She has been actually quite helpful taking care of the new family puppy.
 And Parke is irresistible.
 He is 4 years old now, swimming like a fish, and getting into everything.